dereneaton/ipyrad/docs/tutorial_advanced_cli.rst

 If you look in the ``ipsimdata/`` directory you'll see there are a number of example data sets.
 For this tutorial we'll be using one called ``sim_rad_test``.
-Let's start by creating a new Assembly, and then we'll edit the params file to tell it how to find the input data files in ipsimdata/.
+Let's start by creating a new Assembly, and then we'll edit the params file to tell it how to find the input data files for this data set.

 .. code:: bash